 To answer this question, we’ll need to go to the source.
 Here’s input from Matt Peters, who works on Mozscape, the index that Domain Authority is based on.

 “The algorithm used to calculate Domain Authority has changed over time, but relatively infrequently.
 The current algorithm has been in production for nearly five years without any major changes.
 We do occasionally make minor tweaks as needed.
-Robustness against changes in Google’s algorithm and in the underlying Mozscape link index was a design principle when developing the algorithm.” – Matthew Peters, Director of Data Science, MOZ |
+Robustness against changes in Google’s algorithm and in the underlying Mozscape link index was a design principle when developing the algorithm.” – Matthew Peters, Director of Data Science, Moz |

 Google doesn’t rank websites.
 It never did and it never will.
 Google ranks web pages.